Goslar (ship): Scuttling

 On the morning of 10 May 1940 Germany invaded the Netherlands.
-The Dutch Governor of Surinam, Johannes Kielstra, received notice of the invasion at 0114 hrs.
+The Dutch Governor of Suriname, Johannes Kielstra, received notice of the invasion at 0114 hrs.
 He immediately ordered the internment of all German males over the age of 15, including Goslars skeleton crew.
 At 0230 hrs van Beek boarded Goslar from a police boat with a boarding party of four soldiers and three police officers.

 Berghoff met him on deck and declared "I have done my duty".
 Van Beek gave the Germans time to pack their belongings.
 At 0300 hrs van Beek heard metallic noises from below deck, followed by the sound of water entering the ship.
 He challenged Berghoff, who admitted that he was scuttling the ship on NDL orders.
 The police boat took the Germans ashore in two groups, returning to collect the second group at 0345 hrs.

 Goslar was in water too shallow for her to sink entirely.
 She listed to port, and at 1330 hrs a team led by van Beek's marine advisor, Egger, began to try to pump water out of the ship.
 All watertight doors between her compartments were closed, but her list increased.
 By midnight her masts touched the water, and by 0430 hrs in 11 May she was lying on her port side.

 On 21 May Kielstra reported to the Dutch Ministry of the Colonies, Charles Welter, that van Beek and his boarding party had failed to keep all Germans under supervision at all times.
 Van Beek had the advantage of boarding Goslar when her crew was asleep, yet one of the engineers had managed to activate the prepared scuttling arrangements unobserved.
 This instantly opened a hole at least 60 by 60 cm below the waterline.
 Van Beek was suspected of sympathising with Germany, so a Dutch government decree of 15 May temporarily suspended him from duty.